 13. Scale an Online Craft Business

 Whether you’re a woodworker, a weaver, a knitter or a Cricut machine master, the online crafting world can indeed be your oyster if you’re looking to boost your military family income here in Japan or elsewhere.

 There are SO many opportunities to boost your income with craftwork it’s startling.
-Like any side hustle, though, this sort of adventure requires persistence.
-Half-assing things will cause you to just get lost in the shuffle among the thousands of other vendors pushing their own wares.
+Like any side hustle, though, this sort of adventure requires persistence, but as far as a good work at home, military spouse job, selling your handiwork, or the work of others can be lucrative.
+But, half-assing things will cause you to just get lost in the shuffle among the thousands of other vendors pushing their own wares.